paocheez/Hyperblog/README.md

 # Hyperblog
-Un blog muy cool para el curso de Git y Github en Platzi.
+A very cool blog for the Git and Github course on Platzi.